QuincyGrant/QuincyGrant.github.io/_pages/about.md

 My undergraduate curriculum placed heavy emphasis on SAS, so I am actively trying to broaden my skillset, currently focusing on Python.
 I also have some self taught experience with MATLAB, MySQL, and R.

+Keep in mind that I'm no professional, and that this, from the coding to the writing to the analysis, is all a learning process for me.

-This is my first website, but as I learn more, she may eventually turn into something a little niftier.
+This is my first website, but as I get a better hang of it, she may eventually turn into something a little niftier.
 Who knows?

 Though, for now, this'll do.
 Welcome!